-If the term technology is used as an attribute of a transfer process, then we can accept the interpretation that it is indeed nothing else but the sum of the technical competences and immaterial knowledge that makes people and organisations capable of:
+If the term technology is used as an attribute of a transfer process, then we can accept the interpretation that it is indeed nothing else but a sum of the technical competences and immaterial knowledge that makes people and organisations capable of:

-- ➤ perceiving new problems,

-- >> elaborating new conceptions,
+perceiving new problems, elaborating new conceptions,

-- ➤ elaborating new solutions,
+elaborating new solutions,

-- > creating a new division of labour for people and organisations,

-as a result of which a new product and/or service is created.
+creating a new division of labour for people and organisations, as a result of which a new product and/or service is created.
 Transfer is passing on knowledge to those who do not have it (national economy, companies, organisations, and individuals).
 This new, ideal technology transfer also includes innovation, namely the innovation of the new, adapted system, which obviously satisfies a market demand on the side of end users, while it renews several social and economic potentials of the receiving party.

 Transfer is always implemented in connection with some direct or indirect economic activity.
 It results in a special, targeted re-distribution of the outputs of the general development process.
-Today its clearly presentable feature is the effort aimed at imparting systemised knowledge.
+Today it's clearly presentable feature is the effort aimed at imparting systemised knowledge.

-Technology transfer and adoption is not simply imitation of a particular idea (knowledge), but adaptation of the original so that it can best suit the typical sociological, political, technological, climatic, economic and educational environment of the receiving party (Figure 2).
+Technology transfer and adoption is not simply imitation of a particular idea (knowledge), but adaptation of the original so that it can best suit the typical sociological, political, technology, climatic, economic and education environment of the receiving party (Figure 2).

-Figure 2.
-Process and players of technology transfer
+Figure 2: Process and players of technology transfer